Origins of Interleague Play

 Asymmetric Rules and the DH Debate

 Interleague rules have long followed a host-team format: Pacific League home games use the DH while Central League home games have pitchers bat.
 This asymmetry is widely seen as disadvantaging Central League clubs.
 Central League pitchers face DH-enhanced Pacific League lineups on the road while their own offense sometimes operates with only eight batters.
-The Central League's adoption of the DH in 2025 may reshape interleague rule discussions.
-If both leagues unify DH rules, the rule-based asymmetry unique to interleague play would disappear.
+The Central League's formal decision in August 2025 to adopt the DH from the 2027 season may reshape interleague rule discussions.
+Once both leagues play under the DH in 2027, the rule-based asymmetry unique to interleague play will disappear.
 Because rule design directly affects fairness between leagues, the debate extends beyond game counts into the regulatory framework itself.

 Interleague Results, the Draft, and Free Agency Cycles

 Interleague results influence league-wide reputation and ripple into player movement.
 When free agents choose Pacific League clubs, strong interleague records can serve as an indicator of a competitive environment.
 In the draft, the Pacific League's reputation for player development may sway top prospects' preferences.
 Conversely, Central League clubs attract players through broadcasting revenue and large metropolitan fan bases.
 The draft, free agency, and interleague performance thus form an interconnected cycle affecting both the entrenchment and fluidity of interleague power balance.
-No rule directly ties interleague records to draft order or free-agent compensation, but indirect effects remain significant.
+No rule directly ties interleague records to draft order or free-agent compensation (as of August 2026), but indirect effects remain significant.